ravanos/ravanos-wiki/docs/ravanos-cle-updates.md

 !!!
 Info

-    After completing the update, it is recommended to reboot the system.o
+    After completing the update, it is recommended to reboot the system